shadowsocks/ShadowsocksX-NG/README.md

 ## Why a new implementation?

 It's hard to maintain the original implementation as there is too much unused code in it.
-It also embeds the `ss-local` source.
+It also embeds the `ss-local` source code.
 It's crazy to maintain dependencies of `ss-local`.
 So it's hard to update the `ss-local` version.

 Now I just copied the `ss-local` from Homebrew.
 Run `ss-local` executable as a Launch Agent in the background.
-Serve PAC JS file as a file URL.
 So there is only some source code related to GUI left.
-Then I will rewrite the GUI code in Swift.
+Then I have rewrited the GUI code in Swift.

 ## Requirements

 ### Running

-- macOS 10.11+
+macOS 10.12+

 ### Building

-- Xcode 10.0+
+- Xcode 10.3+
 - CocoaPods 1.5.3+

 ## Download